THE MOTOR SPORTS CLUB

-A large number of competitors finished with no award, including Haward’s famous Bayliss-Thomas, Norton Bracey’ A.C., D. P. Scutts’s L.M.B. and L. M. Ballamy’s still experimental 1,099 c.c.
+A large number of competitors finished with no award, including Howard’s famous Bayliss-Thomas, Norton Bracey’ A.C., D. P. Scutts’s L.M.B. and L. M. Ballamy’s still experimental 1,099 c.e.
 Allard-L.M.B., so the J.C.C, can duly offer itself congratulations.
-RESULTS

 Dry weather made the course extremely easy for the competitors in the club’s Lockhart-Bossingham Cups Trial held on Sunday, 17th October.
 The various hills included as observed sections were all so hard and dry that the results of the trial depended entirely on the three special tests.
 Had it been wet, however, the result would have been very different for the course itself was excellent and consisted of plenty of gradient and some really good trials sections.
 Since all but two competitors got through to the finish without loss of marks everything therefore depended on the three special tests.
 The first of

 these was a driving test.
 This took place on a downhill section of road.
 Here C. W. Taylor (Singer) clocked the best time.
 In the next test, a brake test, K. N. Hutchison in his rakish-looking special short-chassis Ford V8 did well.
 The results of these two tests, together with those of the third, a go-stop-go affair, evidently produced sufficient means wherewith the organisers were able to work out the official results, which are as follows : RESULTS